Construction and application of provable positive and exact cubature formulas: Numerical Results

 \section{Numerical Results}

-We now come to present several numerical tests to illustrate our theoretical findings as well as to demonstrate the performance of the positive high-order LS-CFs and corresponding interpolatory CFs (obtained by subsampling) discussed in \cref{sub:const_procedure} and \cref{sub:interpol_CFs}, respectively.
-The MATLAB code used to generate the subsequent numerical results was made open access and can be found at \cite{glaubitz2021github}.
-All tests are performed for three different types of data points: (1) Halton points, which are deterministic and from a low-discrepancy sequence\footnote{Recall that low-discrepancy sequences are a subclass of equidistributed sequences.}, see \cite{halton1960efficiency,niederreiter1992random,kuipers2012uniform}; (2) Sobol points, which are an example of a quasi-random low-discrepancy sequence, see \cite{sobol1967distribution,niederreiter1992random,kuipers2012uniform}; (3) Random points, uniformly distributed, and produced in MATLAB by a pseudorandom number generator .
+We now come to present several numerical tests to illustrate our theoretical findings as well as to demonstrate the performance of the positive high-order LS-CFs and corresponding interpolatory CFs.
+All experiments were performed using a \emph{2.6 GHz 6-Core Intel Core i7} processor with 32 GB of random access memory (RAM).
+The MATLAB code used to generate the subsequent numerical results can be found on GitHub\footnote{See \url{https://github.com/jglaubitz/positive_CFs}}.
+We consider two different types of data points: (1) Halton points, which are deterministic and from a low-discrepancy sequence\footnote{Recall that low-discrepancy sequences are a subclass of equidistributed sequences.} \cite{halton1960efficiency,niederreiter1992random,kuipers2012uniform}, and (2) uniformly distributed random points.
 An illustration for these points is provided by \cref{fig:points}.